ferencek/cms-MyAnalysis-MyAnalyzer/doc/README.txt

          ...

-         In such a case, you might find it more convenient to keep your code in a separate location and create a link to the version of the analysis code you would like to be used:
+         In such a case, you might find it more convenient to keep your code in a separate location and create a symbolic link to the version of the analysis code you would like to be used:

-         ln -f /...fullPath.../MyAnalyzer_ver1.cc  src/MyAnalyzer.cc
+         ln -sf /...fullPath.../MyAnalyzer_ver1.cc  src/MyAnalyzer.cc

 4) Compile the code: